neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/07-calling-smart-contracts.md

 Once we have an instance of the contract we can access any of its public properties and methods.
 Events from the original contract are also propagated automatically and are made available in the NEO•ONE client APIs.

+---

 ## Calling an Arbitrary Smart Contract

-Continuing from the examples above, let's say we want to invoke the `takeAction` method of a smart contract at a given `Address`, i.e. not one of our own smart contracts, but an arbitrary one.
+Continuing from the examples above, let's say we want to invoke the `takeAction` method of a smart contract at a given arbitrary `Address`.
 Similar to `LinkedSmartContract.for`, we can get the instance of the smart contract using `SmartContract.for<Foo>(address)` where `address` is the `Address` of the smart contract:

 ```typescript
 interface Foo {